Companhia União Fabril: Cultural endeavours of CUF

-The company had also its own sports clubs, founded as truly works teams.
+The company had also its own multisports clubs, founded as truly works teams.
 This model of sport ownership, also put in place by contemporary companies like Bayer AG, Carl Zeiss AG, Philips NV, Peugeot and others, was successfully replicated and expanded by notable companies of the following century like Red Bull GmbH.
 The most successful sports club of CUF was founded in 1937 and was located in Lisbon's industrial suburb of Barreiro on the left side of Tagus estuary, and was called Grupo Desportivo da CUF.
-The club was a major contender in the main Portuguese Football Championship but was later disbanded and replaced by G.D.
+The multisports club was a major contender in the main Portuguese Football Championship and also competed through other sports departments and sporting disciplines such as cycling, rowing and rink hockey, but was later disbanded and replaced by G.D.
 Fabril due to the 1974 military coup in Portugal.
-But this sports club in Barreiro was only one of three sports clubs created by the parent company, whose players were also workers.
+This sports club in Barreiro was only one of three sports clubs created by the parent conglomerate company, whose players and athletes were also workers.
 The other clubs were CUF Lisboa, founded in 1936 and now known as Unidos de Lisboa, and the short-lived CUF Porto, that existed between 1945 and 1950.